Unthrottled/ultra-marathon/content/reflections/durationnotgood.md

 I remember feeling underwhelmed when was looking through almost 7 months of continuous data about my life.
 There was not anything impressive, about these data points, the fact that I needed to explain what they meant to others, proved that.
-**That is the point that I should have stopped and moved on.** Instead, I decided that I needed _1 Year_ of full data, then I could maybe get something out of this life intrusive time sink.
+It was just time spent on activities that only meant something to me.
+Yeah sure, I spent hundreds, if not thousands, of hours dedicated to fully focused work, but that is all it said.
+There was no answer to _so what_, it was just a data point. **That is the point that I should have stopped and moved on.** Instead, I decided that I needed _1 Year_ of full data, then I could maybe get something out of this life invasive time sink.

-The days would crawl by, and would be counting the days until I reached an entire year of data.
-In the end, once I reach a year, it would take me a couple of weeks until I could convince myself, that I _needed_ to halt.
-The feeling of turning of the servers, and the opportunity to get my headspace back was sweet.
+The days would crawl by, and would be counting the days until I reached an entire year.
+In the end, once I reached a year, it would take me a couple of weeks until I could convince myself, that I _needed_ to halt.
+The feeling of turning off the servers, and the opportunity to get my head-space back was sweet.
 It was also something I realized, I should have done sooner.
 However, I fell into the trap of the sunk cost fallacy.
-This was the only project, that I have ended, which I was not glad I finished or started.
+This was the only project which I was not glad I finished or started.
 Sure I gained some skills, I learned things, was able to apply them in my professional projects, but at what cost?
 Was it worth it? _Nope_.

-It would take me many months after stopping, to relinquish the habit of reaching for my phone to change my timed task, any time I did something different.
-I was a slave to this habit, and its lingering effects, made an impact on me.
-Though I am bitter, about what I made myself do, it was an important lesson on figuring out what truly is important in life.
-I _do not_ want to spend my time on something that I see no value in, or hope to get value out of after loosing meaning.
+It would take me many months after stopping, to relinquish the habit of reaching for my phone to change my timed task any time I did something different.
+I was a slave to this habit, and its lingering effects still had its impacts.
+Though I am a bit bitter about what I made myself do, it was an important lesson on figuring out what truly is important in life.
+I _do not_ want to spend my time on something that I see no value in, or hope to get value out of something after it lost meaning.

 In fact, this is probably the last time that this project will provide anything meaningful.
 Sure I have all of my activity data, but I do not care that it exists.
-I do not want to spend the time working with it, and creating anything interesting with it.
+I do not want to spend the time working with it, and creating anything interesting with it so that others may see.
 When I attempt to try, every fiber of my being wants me to stop, so I do.
 I think this is the last thing that project will provide.
 It has given me an opportunity to tell a story about when and how not to get stuck doing something that has lost meaning.

-Until I am able to find an answer to the _so what_ question about the merit time spent on activities done in the past.
+Until I am able to find an answer to the _so what_ question about the merit of time spent on activities done in theT past.
 Just showing durations of time spent does not feel like it provides any story worth without me having to explain it.
 If I ever figure out that out, it might mean that I can get something out of that data.
 However, I am not going to try hard, because I have already come to terms with letting it go.

 # Finishing the Ultramarathon

-The reasons that I want to cross the finish line of my ultramarathon has a different story than that of my sunk cost project.
-Sure, there have been times that I have regretted starting a process that I have not been able to stop.
+The reason that my ultramarathon needs to finish is a different story than that of my sunk cost project.
+Sure, there have been times when I have regretted starting a process that I have not been able to stop.
 Even when I was on vacation, I was still writing code and committing thousands of feet in the sky.

-I am unsure if it is just because of [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome), but right now I am clinging to what I am doing.
+I am unsure if it is just because of [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome), but right now I am clinging to this daily habit.
 I am comfortable with what I am working on right now, and what I have been doing for the past years.
 It has gotten to the point where I am feeling complacent, there is nothing that is pushing the status quo.

 The hunger to feed my curiosity still exists, but I cannot find anything interesting to consume.
 I want the chance to be able to look for a new opportunity to come across.
-However, the way things are right now, when I get free time, I will quickly fill it up with work that I am either familiar with or wanted to work on beforehand.
+However, the way things are right now, when I get free time, I quickly fill it up with work that I am either familiar with or wanted to work on beforehand.

-This is comfortable, but there is not any room for growth.
+This is comfortable, but the margins for growth are shrinking.
 Sure, I am getting better at the things I am already good at, however [diminishing returns](https://en.wikipedia.org/wiki/Diminishing_returns) is coming into play.
 The increases in skill are growing, but at a slower rate.

 I do not harbor any resentment to my current habit, it is the warm cozy room when the outside is bitterly cold.
-I want to stay, but I know that I will be stuck below a low ceiling.
-I want to find a room, where the ceiling is higher, I need to leave my comfort zone.
-That cannot be done, if I am stuck everyday trying to put in meaningful work every day.
-I cannot direct my focus at more than one thing at a time, and if I do not allow myself to focus on moving on, then I may never change.
+I want to stay, but that also stunts my rate of growth.
+I need to leave my comfort zone.
+That cannot be done, if I am stuck everyday doing the same tasks that I have grown comfortable with.
+By design, I cannot direct my focus at more than one thing at a time.
+Therefore, if I do not allow myself to focus on moving on, then I may never reach the next level.

-I want to enter the next chapter of my life, and right now it is me that is holding myself back.
+I want to enter the next chapter of my life and right now this is what is holding me back.